Protest song: Netherlands

+In 1626 the Dutch national anthem “Wilhelmus” was composed, it was a song in support of Willem van Oranje who lead the Dutch against the Spaniards in the Eighty Years War.

 In 1966 Boudewijn de Groot released "Welterusten meneer de president" ("Good night mister president"), a song about the Vietnam War.
 The song spent 12 weeks in the Dutch Top 40 and to this day it remains an important song in nederpop and among Dutch protest songs.
 Following "Welterusten meneer de president", Boudewijn de Groot and Lennaert Nijgh, a Dutch lyricist, made more protest songs.
 The couple inspired other Dutch musicians, namely Armand and Robert Long.
+'Tweede Kamer' by Sophie Straat and Goldband is a ska protest song against the lack of female leadership in the Netherlands, urging Dutch voters to 'vote for a woman'.